zeke/devcenter-scraper/content/md/add-on-app-info.md

 Response       : 200 OK
 ```

-Use this call to update config vars you have set for an application during provisioning.
+Use this call to update config vars that were previously set for an application during provisioning.

 You can only update config vars that have been declared in your addon-manifest.json.

+## Error responses

+The following response codes will be returned depending on the underlying cause of the error:

+`401`: An invalid username and password combination has been supplied and you have not been successfully authenticated
+`404`: The requested app doesn't exist (e.g., it has been deleted) or the add-on has been deprovisioned for this app.